alexgriff/sudoku_solver/README.md

 `bundle install` and run `ruby cli.rb`.

 Sudoku boards generated from [https://qqwing.com/generate.html](https://qqwing.com/generate.html) can be copied pasted into this program.
-Currently the program should be able to solve any 'Simple', 'Easy', or 'Intermediate' boards and only vey rarely will be able to solve an 'Expert' board.
-More solving strategies will need to be supported!
+Currently the program should be able to solve any 'Simple', 'Easy', or 'Intermediate' boards and only seldomly will be able to solve an 'Expert' board.
+More solving strategies are planning to be supported!
 These board strings looks like
 ```rb
 txt = <<~SUDOKU
  1 . . | 6 . . | . .
 9